Representation theory of the cyclotomic Cherednik algebra via the Dunkl-Opdam subalgebra

 \section{Coulomb branches}

-This isomorphism makes it easy to see the relationship between the cyclotomic Cherednik algebra and quantum Coulomb branches.
+The isomorphism of Theorem \ref{Cherednik-iso} makes it easy to see the relationship between the cyclotomic Cherednik algebra and quantum Coulomb branches.
 Consider the $GL_n$ representation $V=\mathfrak{gl}_n\oplus (\C^n)^{\oplus \ell}$, and consider the BFN space

 as discussed in \cite{NaCoulomb,BFN}.
 For an action of $GL_N$ on any space, we will use the term {\bf equivariant parameters} to mean the equivariant Chern classes of the trivial bundle with fiber $\C^N$.
-The BFN space has: \begin{enumerate} \item an action of $\C^*$ by loop rotation with equivariant parameter $\hbar$; \item an obvious action of $GL_n[[t]]$ with equivariant parameters $e_i(\mathbf{U})$; \item an action of $GL_\ell$ on the multiplicity space of $\C^n$ with equivariant parameters $e_i(\bps)$; \item an action of $\C^*$ by scalar multiplication on $\mathfrak{gl}_n$ with equivariant parameter $k$. \end{enumerate} All of these actions commute.
+The BFN space has: \begin{enumerate} \item an action of $\C^*$ by loop rotation with equivariant parameter $\ell \hbar$; \item an obvious action of $GL_n[[t]]$; we will identify the Chern classes of the tautological bundle for this action with the elementary symmetric polynomials $e_i(\mathbf{U})$, and thus the Chern roots with $U_i$; \item an action of $GL_\ell$ on the multiplicity space of $\C^n$; we will identify the Chern roots of the tautological bundle with $-s_i+\ell\hbar $; \item an action of $\C^*$ by scalar multiplication on $\mathfrak{gl}_n$ with equivariant parameter $k$. \end{enumerate} All of these actions commute.
 We let $G$ be the product of the first two, and $H$ the product of the last two.
 Consider the $G\times H$-equivariant Borel-Moore homology $\Coulomb=H_*^{G\times H}(\Cspace)$; this algebra is the quantum Coulomb branch of the gauge theory attached to $V$.

 This algebra acts naturally on the $G\times H$-equivariant homology of $V[[t]]$, which is the same as that of a point, that is, a polynomial ring over $\K$ in the equivariant parameters $\hbar, e_i(\mathbf{U}),e_i(\bps),k$.